jeremydumalig/Curry2016/README.md

 # Did Stephen Curry Deserve to Win Unanimous MVP in 2016?

 *This project was completed as a part of the Applied Statistics and Probability elective at the Nueva School (2020).
 It also won 1st Place at the [ASA Data Visualization Poster Competition](https://magazine.amstat.org/blog/2020/08/01/2020-poster-and-project-competition/).
 Steph Curry's 2016 unanimous MVP season is analyzed.
-The full project can be found [here](https://jeremydumalig.com/stephen-curry/).*
+The full project can be found [here](https://jeremydumalig.com/stephen-curry/) and the poster can be downloaded [here](https://github.com/jeremydumalig/Curry2016/raw/master/StephenCurryMVP_Poster.pdf).*

 *Packages/Libraries Used : tidyverse, ggplot*